BeamMP/Docs/docs/en/server/server-maintenance.md

 ### Customize your server tags

 Tags can be used to allow people to search for a specific type of server.
-Your serverConfig.toml will generate with the freeroam tag `Tags = "Freeroam"`
+Your serverConfig.toml will generate with the freeroam tag `Tags = "Freeroam"`.
-You can add multiple tags separated by comma `Tags = "Events,Offroad, lang:english"` they are not case sensitive You can choose from the following list
+You can add multiple tags separated by comma `Tags = "Events,Offroad, lang:english"` they are not case sensitive.
+You can choose from the following list:

    - Arena
    - Challenge